Sometimes the most challenging part of owning a float tent or tank of any kind is figuring out where to put it in your house.

 You will run a hose from the nearest bath tub or faucet and attach the in line carbon filter (which is delivered with you tent) to the end of your hose to clean the water as you fill the thent.

-Do they every cause mold in the house?
+Do they ever cause mold in the house?

 We have never seen molding.
 Our tents are completely self contained and welded shut with sealable doors keeping all moisture in the tent.
 The temperature in the room may increase, but there is no extra humidity in the room nor does the water evaporation leave the tent.